Off-Grid Solar andWind-Generated

 off-gridders (or campers, hunters, fugitives, etc.)

-The garlic works best if smashed and allowed to sit for 15 minutes
+It is said that the garlic works best if smashed and allowed

-Diatomaceous Earth (food-grade only) and this stuff is amazing for
+Diatomaceous Earth (food-grade), this stuff is amazing

 apparently just about everything in diverse areas of our lives.